skullcave/skullcave.github.io/_posts/2023-11-9-almost-scammed.md

   <i>December 27th, 2023</i><br><br>
   <i class="underline">Topics Discussed:</i> Phishing, Social Engineering, and OSINT.<br><br>
   For my first post, I will discuss the time I was almost scammed and we will also look at how to identify misleading emails.<br><br>
-  First, let's talk about how I find myself in this position and respond to it.
-On October 7th, I was emailed by an "HR Team" member with the company 'Avalon Flooring' in regards to a job position of Network Administrator.
+  First, let's talk about how I found myself in this position and how I responded to it.
+On October 7th, I was emailed by an "HR Team" member with the company 'Avalon Flooring' in regards to a job position titled Network Administrator.
 I thought great!
 I was in the process of applying to IT / Cybersecurity related jobs, and I sent out many applications during this period of time.
-The initial e-mail seemed legit from the jump; it had a solid sounding domain name 'edward@avalonflooringrecruit.com' and had a company logo in the signature.
+The initial e-mail seemed legit from the jump; it had a solid sounding e-mail name 'edward@avalonflooringrecruit.com' and had a company logo in the signature.
 Being the expert that I am in this industry <em>&#42;sarcasm&#42;</em> I should have caught this.
 Below is a screenshot of the first e-mail that reeled me in.

   <div class="post-image-container">
     <img class="post-image" src="/assets/posts/scam-one.png" alt="first screenshot of scam">
   </div>

+  In the red rectangles you will see both the e-mail name and the signature of the e-mail.
+At a quick glance this all seems normal but upon further inspection something seems fishy.
+It simply states "HR Team".
+Typically employees of companies will list their position title along with what departement they work in within the company.
+If I had caught this sooner, I might have raise some alarm bells in my head.
+Regardless, lets see of this e-mail chain progresses.
 </div>